jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 In Greenland, the healthcare system is challenged by a lack of qualified healthcare providers, financial constraints, and having to deliver high-quality treatments in a very large and sparsely populated country.
 Thus, accurately estimating the prevalence of depression and understanding its potential relations with other factors remains challenging. <br><br>

 How does Greenland's situation compare to other countries?
 What factors might explain these differences?
 How is depression distributed across the population, and are there any clear trends or patterns that reveal the unique challenges and dynamics of depression prevalence in Greenland?
-To explore these questions, we will use data visualisation techniques. <br><br>
+While certain National Health Surveys in Greenland touch upon mental health, there's a notable scarcity of studies specifically focused on depression.
+Thus, with this project we aim use data visualisation techniques to study depression among Greenland's population. <br><br>

 To set the stage for our analysis of Greenland's data, we begin by providing a snapshot of the global landscape of depression prevalence through a choropleth map (Figure 1).
 It allows for an examination of the annual prevalence of depression worldwide from 1990 to 2017, highlighting countries with both the highest and lowest rates of depression.
 However, it is worth noting that depression cases may be underreported in many countries due to social stigma or due to limited resources and effects put in when carrying out surveys and studies. <br><br>